marios-zindilis/website-sources/posts/how-to-create-a-large-mysql-db-for-tests/index.md

 ---
 title: How to create a large MySQL database for tests
 first-published: 2012-11-13
+description: A simple method for creating a large test database in MySQL
 ---

 I wanted to create a fairly big MySQL database (~30GB on disk) for